count-null/blog/_posts/2021-04-04-what-happens-when-you-send-a-bitcoin-transaction.md

 ---
-title: How Mining fees Work in Bitcoin: What Happens When a Transaction is Created?
+title: How Mining fees Work in Bitcoin
-date: 2021-04-04 07:23:12
+date: 2021-04-04 07:23:12 +/-TTTT
+pin: true
-categories: [bitcoin, fees]
+categories: [bitcoin]
-tags: [bitcoin, mining, fees, transaction, mempool, broadcast]
+tags: [bitcoin, mining, fees, transaction, network]
 ---

 Here's an overview of what happens when you make a transaction: